conflito/changes-matcher/README.md

 Each `JSON` object in the returned list above informs the developer which pattern was matched, which assignment of values to each each variable matched the pattern, and which class and methods should be tested to trigger/reveal the semantic conflict.
+In other words, the ``targetClass`` field of every ``testingGoal`` is the class to to be tested.
+Each value in the ``coverMethods`` field is a method that should be tested in order to reveal/trigger the conflict.
+(Note: for simplicity, the ``coverMethodsLine`` represents the combined string of these methods to ease the initialization of the EvoSuite's option ``-Dcover_methods``.)

 ## Extending Changes-Matcher